j-mnr/gophergo.dev/content/basics/10-map.md

 	}
 }

-// MapAsSet demonstrates how to create a `set` data structure -- an unordered
+// AsSet demonstrates how to create a `set` data structure -- an unordered
 // collection of some type with very quick lookup and insertion -- the idomatic
 // Go way.
 //
 // The time to use a `set` is when you don't care about the order of your
-// values and you want to be able to add, delete, or get values instantly! func MapAsSet() {
+// values and you want to be able to add, delete, or get values instantly! func AsSet() {
 	type important string
 	// struct{} takes up no space.
 When we see it we can think of a typed `nil` mySet := make(map[important]struct{})